A guide to the most interesting Spanish food facts you probably didn’t know.

 Seville doesn’t fall behind, since it has some of the best tapas restaurants where you can see for yourself how Spaniards enjoy spending their time. – Check out here the guided food tours.

-Going on a ski adventure in Sierra Nevada, Granada?
+Going on a trip to Granada?
 Take a guided food tour and make the best out of Spanish gastronomy. – Get your guided tour here.

 Short FAQ about Spanish Food Facts